tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

   </p>
 </div>

 This will open another blade to the right.
-One of the sections is the &#8220;App settings&#8221; section.
+One of the sections is the “App settings” section.
 You can enter AppSettings key/value configurations here that will be available to your function code.
-In my case, I&#8217;m going to add in all of my SMTP settings so I don&#8217;t have them stored in the code when I later hook this to a git repository.
+In my case, I'm going to add in all of my SMTP settings so I don't have them stored in the code when I later hook this to a git repository.

 <div id="attachment_4987" style="width: 378px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2017/01/Azure_6.png"><img src="/wp-content/uploads/2017/01/Azure_6.png" alt="Adding SMTP AppSettings" width="368" height="459" class="size-full wp-image-4987" srcset="/wp-content/uploads/2017/01/Azure_6.png 368w, /wp-content/uploads/2017/01/Azure_6-240x300.png 240w" sizes="(max-width: 368px) 100vw, 368px" /></a>